cmkobel/cmkobel/README.md

 🚀 My current flagship project is the [Assemblycomparator2](https://github.com/cmkobel/assemblycomparator2) genomes-to-report pipeline which has just been published on bioconda.

-I'm looking for a postdoctoral fellowship position from northern spring 2025.
+I'm looking for a postdoctoral fellowship position in Copenhagen from spring 2025.
 Let me know if you have a lead.

 ```
                                    🦾   🔬   💻   🔣   💾   🚲   🧬